Outline of astronomy

 The following outline is provided as an overview of and topical guide to astronomy:

 Astronomy – studies the universe beyond Earth, including its formation and development, and the evolution, physics, chemistry, meteorology, and motion of celestial objects (such as galaxies, planets, etc.) and phenomena that originate outside the atmosphere of Earth (such as the cosmic background radiation).
-Astronomy also intersect with biology, as astrobiology, studying potential life throughout the universe.
+Astronomy also intersects with biology, as astrobiology, studying potential life throughout the universe.

 Nature of astronomy

 Astronomy can be described as all the following: